UGiOS/Hex-Scripts/README.md

    # 🗣️ Discord

-   By joining the Discprd server, you could recive Notifications about The Scripts!
+   By joining the Discord server, you could recive Notifications about The Scripts!
    (discord.gg/Nsx45tJDgP)